Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ### Q: Can I use the Software for internal evaluation or proof of concept?

-**A:** Organizations may evaluate the Software for up to 30 days from initial download for testing and evaluation purposes without a paid license (see `COMMERCIAL_LICENSE.md` Section 2).
-Continued use after the 30-day evaluation period requires a commercial license.

-If you are a business, organization, or institution, you need a commercial license for any organizational use beyond the evaluation period.
+**A:** Business evaluation requires a paid Pilot.
+No exceptions.
+If you're a legal entity, you need a license.
+If you want to evaluate, it's a paid pilot ($35k–$75k, credited 100% to Year 1 if converted within 60 days).
+Academic labs may request a $0 evaluation pilot in writing (subject to approval, non-commercial research only).

 ---